Should You Use Distilled Water For Plants?

 It takes 1.5 hours to make a quart of water.

-In light of this, it’s safe to say, generally speaking, if you want to use distilled water for your garden, you are much better off simply buying spring water at the grocery store instead of using your own water distiller.
+In light of this, it’s safe to say, generally speaking, if you want to use distilled water on plants for your garden, you are much better off simply buying spring water at the grocery store instead of using your own water distiller.

 JOIN Our FREE Plant Care Newsletter